jadonahue/project-list/README.md

 <h2><a href="https://jadonahue.github.io/bootstrap-practice-site-tindog/">Tindog Bootstrap Website</a></h2>
 <p>
-  This is a static website called Tindog.
+  This is a static responsive website called Tindog.
 This is a fun made-up dating site for real-life dogs that focuses on front-end development.
 This is built specifically using Bootstrap, HTML, and CSS.
   <br>
   <a href="https://github.com/jadonahue/bootstrap-practice-site-tindog">Code Here</a>
 </p>